 The Outer Banks is notorious for its rich history of pirates like Blackbeard, as well as the 3,000 shipwrecks that give the OBX its nickname “The Graveyard of the Atlantic.”

 The show gets inspiration from this fascinating piece of the Outer Banks when John B. and his friends find a shipwreck in the first season with a clue to help solve the mystery of why John B.’s father went missing after searching for treasure for 20 years.

 Want to see the real place that inspired the hit Netflix series?
 Then, it must be time for an adventurous Outer Banks vacation!
 Stay in the best OBX vacation rentals when you book with Paramount Destinations.
 You’ll surely find treasure when you book a beach house with your ideal amenities like private pools, hot tubs, beach access, and pet-friendly amenities.

-If you’re an Outer Banks fanatic, make Sunken Treasure in Corolla the home base between all of your OBX adventures.
-You’ll feel like you’ve struck gold with the in-ground private pool and gorgeous soundside location!
+If you’re an Outer Banks fanatic, make The Crabby Mermaid in Corolla the home base between all of your OBX adventures.
+You’ll feel like you’ve struck gold with the in-ground pool and private hot tub!

 Check our availability and start your treasure hunt today!